philsaurabh/NoRD_Applied-Intelligence/README.md

 # NoRD_Applied-Intelligence
-Official code for "NoRD: A Framework for Noise-Resilient Self-Distillation through Relative Supervision" Publsihed at Applied Intelligence Journal.

-## Communicated at Applied Intelligence Journal
+## Published at Applied intelligence Journal

-Currently, a very basic working code is given on Cifar100 only.
+A basic working code is given on Cifar100 only.
 It's ablation study code.
 So, some of the losses are commented out.
-Link to the [article](https://link.springer.com/article/10.1007/s10489-025-06355-y) and full code will be made available after acceptance.
+Link to the [article](https://link.springer.com/article/10.1007/s10489-025-06355-y) and full code may be made available on request.

 ## Installation
 ### Mandatory Dependencies